If you ask me, one of the very best things about living in the United…

 Who doesn’t love partaking in a little self-care?
 For something a little out of the ordinary, check out the offerings at the Spa of Colonial Williamsburg.
 This spa draws inspiration from treatments stretching as far as 400 years back (don’t worry, no leeches involved!).
 From a detoxifying herbal wrap and hot stone massage influenced by 17th Century healing rituals to a traditional African bath, dry brush exfoliation, and strengthening massage, it’s the most relaxing way to learn about the past that I’ve ever heard of.

 Drink to your health!

-It’s said that early American settlers believed drinking healed the body, and boosted energy for the weak and elderly.
+It’s said that early American settlers believed drinking healed the body and boosted energy for the weak and elderly.
 Hmmm, not sure if that’s true, but why not see if you’re feeling extra strong after exploring Williamsburg Tasting Trail.
-Learn about the numerous wineries, breweries and distilleries around Williamsburg here.
-Tick a few off your list, but please note that Ubers, Lyfts and transportations services are plentiful, so do the right thing and let a pro do the driving.
+Learn about the numerous wineries, breweries, and distilleries around Williamsburg here.
+Tick a few off your list, but please note that Ubers, Lyfts, and transportation services are plentiful, so do the right thing and let a pro do the driving.

 Get out on the Water

 Whenever I’m near a body of water, I want to get on it.
 Check into a three-hour tour (cue Gilligan’s Island theme song!) on the York River from Williamsburg Charter Sales.
 Bring your own wine, beer, and snacks to enjoy as the wind whips through your hair.

 Have you been to Williamsburg?
 What are some of your favorite spots?